Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 |Last name:| `Benson`|
 | User type: |`Member`|

 Edna Benson is the Clerk, and business manager.
-She is responsible to ensure that patient customer information is accurate, and billing is completed.
-Edna will use the **patient** data in the following manner:
+She is responsible to ensure that customer information is accurate, and billing is completed.
+Edna will use the **Customer** data in the following manner:

-* Edna can Create, read patient information, read date of birth (DOB)*
+* Edna can Create, read customer information *
-* Edna will be able to modify patient information.
+* Edna will be able to modify customer information.
 * Edna can overwrite (or replace) credit card number, expiration, and CVC verification information.
-* Edna can replace stored Social Security number (SSN)
-* Edna cannot read stored SSN or credit card information unmasked.
-In addition, all her actions are logged.